 Just like licensees, invitees are given permission to enter land.
 However, invitees enter the land specifically for the profit of the owner, with customers in retail stores being a prime example.
 Property owners here have a duty to patrol their land and to be aware of any hazardous condition that may jeopardize visitor safety.

-Most people think of slips, trips, and falls when thinking of injuries that happens on another’s property.
-However, temporary hazards such as spills, icy walkways, and standing water are not the only property defects that a premises liability lawyer in Glastonbury could help a plaintiff file suit for.
+Most people think of slips, trips, and falls when thinking of injuries that happen on another’s property.
+However, temporary hazards such as spills, icy walkways, and standing water are not the only property defects that a premises liability attorney in Glastonbury could help a plaintiff file suit for.